Lifesaver: How to prepare for and survive a cyclone

 Watch more episodes of Lifesaver below for more information on preparing for a cyclone.

-As of 10:00 AM on Wednesday (December 4), the weather disturbance was located at 290 km West Southwest of Subic, Zambales with maximum sustained winds of 95 kph and gustiness of up to 115 kph while moving towards the west-northwest direction at 15 kph.
+As of 4:00 AM today, the weather system was located at 315 km East of Tuguegarao City, Cagayan packed with maximum sustained winds of 45 km/h and gustiness of up to 55 km/h.
+It is moving westward at 20 km/h.

 UNTV is a major TV broadcast network with 24-hour programming.
 An Ultra High Frequency station with strong brand content that appeal to everyone, UNTV is one of the most trusted and successful Philippine networks that guarantees wholesome and quality viewing experience.